jvanbruegge/binder_datatypes/README.md

 TODO:
--- conventions: eg. Lterm the polymorphic type, lterm its monomorphic versions (the paper uses Lterm); ILterm vs. ilterm etc.
+-- var for the type of variables (usually we use the notations from the paper, but lowercase following the convention in HOL) -- conventions: eg. Lterm the polymorphic type, lterm its monomorphic versions (the paper uses Lterm); ILterm vs. ilterm etc.
 -- mention the NoLeastSupportCounterexample theory.